Are you looking to use a land contract as a way to purchase property?

 Well, you’re not alone!

-Land contracts are a common seller-financed alternative to the traditional mortgage.
+Land contracts are a common seller-financed alternative to a traditional mortgage.

 And they are often used for vacant land transactions because there are benefits for both buyers and sellers.

 In this blog, we’ll tell you everything you need to know.

 Keep reading for more!

 1. What is a land contract?

 A land contract is a contract between the buyer and seller of a real property in which the seller provides the buyer financing for the purchase and the buyer repays the resulting loan installments.